back2childhood/online-pragrammer-forum/README.md

 * Implemented full-text search function using ElasticSearch, which can accurately match search results and highlight keywords.

 ## TO FIX
-* User can't read message and publish posts although logged in.
+* Users can't read messages and publish posts although logged in.

 ## TODO
 * the unread notifications' hint can't be removed